2009 New York State Senate leadership crisis: Initial attempts to hold session

-The tie

-Monserrate flips
+Hiram Monserrate returns to the Democratic caucus; legislative deadlock results

 Senate Republicans were confident that Monserrate would stay on their side.
 However, on June 12, Monserrate was praising Democratic Senator John Sampson, who was the front-runner to replace Senator Smith as the Democratic leader.
 On June 15, in an apparent effort to woo Monserrate, Democrats voted Senator John Sampson as their de facto leader.
 The move proved successful for the Democrats, as later that day Senator Monserrate declared he would once again caucus with the Democrats.

-No tiebreaker

-Monserrate's decision to return to the Democrats meant that the Senate was evenly divided 31–31, without a clear way to break the tie.
-In the case of a tie in the Senate, a casting vote, also called a tie-breaking vote, is issued by the Lieutenant Governor.
-The lieutenant governorship, however, had been vacant since David Paterson ascended to the governor's office upon the resignation of former Governor Eliot Spitzer.
-According to the State Constitution, if the Lieutenant Governor's office is vacant, the Temporary President of the Senate is to perform all of his duties, which includes making the casting vote.
-However, since Senators Smith and Espada both claimed to be Senate president, the tie could not be clearly broken.
+Monserrate's decision to return to the Democrats meant that the Senate was evenly divided between the 31-member Democratic caucus and the 31-member Republican caucus; there was no clear way to break the tie.
+In the case of a tie vote in the Senate, a casting vote--also called a tie-breaking vote--can be taken by the Lieutenant Governor; however, there is debate over the meaning of the term "casting vote".
+Furthermore, the lieutenant governorship had been vacant since David Paterson ascended to the governor's office upon the resignation of former Governor Eliot Spitzer.
+According to the State Constitution, if the Lieutenant Governor's office is vacant, the Temporary President of the Senate is to perform all of the Lieutenant Governor's duties.
+However, Senators Smith and Espada each claimed to be Temporary President of the Senate.

-Special elections for lieutenant governor were forbidden by an amendment to the State Constitution after the death of Thomas W. Wallace and subsequent election of Joe R. Hanley in 1943, and according to traditional interpretation of the statute, there is no provision in state law that allows the governor and legislature to appoint a replacement, as there is with other statewide positions.
+Special elections for lieutenant governor were forbidden by an amendment to the State Constitution after the death of Thomas W. Wallace and subsequent election of Joe R. Hanley in 1943.
+As of 2009, there was no provision in state law allowing the governor and legislature to appoint a replacement lieutenant governor as there was with other statewide positions.

 On June 17, Espada asserted that because he was Senate president, he would effectively get to vote twice: once as a Senator, and again as Temporary President, who "[performs] all the duties of lieutenant governor", which includes breaking ties in the Senate.

-Legislative deadlock

 On June 30, the Democrats took advantage of Republican State Senator Frank Padavan's brief walk through the Senate chamber to claim a quorum, but Governor Paterson said he did not believe Padavan's merely walking into the chamber created a quorum and so he would not sign any of the bills passed during that alleged quorum.
 They passed "non-controversial" bills, including a motel tax, 911 service fees, and a bond authorization for Nassau.

 On July 7, Monserrate, accompanied by fellow Democratic Senator Ruben Diaz, walked out on the Democrats; the two stated that they were not abandoning the Democratic Conference, but that the power struggle must end.